John Dallio Memorial at Ruffled Feathers GC - Oct. 8-9, 2011.

 Kaufmann, named one of the 50 Best Teachers for 2008-09 by the LPGA, brings forth an enormous amount of experience as a golfer, golf instructor, college coach and administrator to the DePaul golf program.

-While Kaufmann's golfers have put together some unbelievable rounds, carded hole-in-ones, and won conferences honors -- in the classroom, her program has won three "Academic National Championships" as awarded by the Golf Coaches Association of America.
-Kaufmann's teams were named Academic National Champions in 2011-12, 2010-11, 2009-10 while also earning the BIG EAST Conference's team academic award in those seasons.
+While Kaufmann's golfers have put together some unbelievable rounds, carded hole-in-ones, and won conferences honors -- in the classroom, her program has won four "Academic National Championships" as awarded by the Golf Coaches Association of America.
+Kaufmann's teams were named Academic National Champions in 2014-15, 2013-14, 2011-12, 2010-11 and 2009-10 while also earning the BIG EAST Conference's team academic award in those seasons.

 The 2011-12 season saw Ben Westley and Russell Budd named Cleveland Golf/Srixon All-America Scholars.
 On the course, Westley paced the Blue Demons at the BIG EAST Championship with a 19h place finish and DePaul finished in 10th place.